Top Tips and Timeline for Jogging or Running after Breast Surgery – Taking Your New Breast Implants for a run

 Up to six weeks

-You will have to visit Dr Turner for a follow up to ensure that your incisions are healing as they should and that your recovery is going smoothly.
-During the follow up with Dr Turner, he may allow you to increase the intensity of the cardio exercises than the previous weeks.
-You may also be allowed to resume strength building as well as core strengthening exercises.
+You will have to visit Dr Turner for a follow-up to ensure that your incisions are healing as they should and that your recovery is going smoothly.
+During the follow-up with Dr Turner, he may allow you to increase the intensity of the cardio exercises than the previous weeks.
+You may also be allowed to resume strength-building as well as core-strengthening exercises.
 However, you should still avoid running at your full pace or working your chest muscles.

 After Six Weeks

-However, you should keep in mind that the healing pace of each individual varies and if you feel you’re still not ready to run you shouldn’t push yourself.
+Six to eight weeks after the procedure after you are approved by Dr Turner, you may resume running as you would before the surgery.
+However, you should keep in mind that the healing pace of each individual varies and if you feel you’re still not ready to run, you shouldn’t push yourself.
 Giving yourself plenty of time to heal properly is the basis of successful recovery.

-Following Dr Turner’s post-op care guidelines
+Following Dr Turner’s Post-op Care Guidelines

 The instructions given by Dr Turner after the procedure can help make your recovery smoother.
-A faster recovery can make your transition to resuming running, jogging and other exercises easier.
+A faster recovery can make your transition to resuming running, jogging, and other exercises easier.
 Following them religiously increases the chances of becoming healthier and may also preserve your results longer.
 Some of the guidelines include:

-Drink plenty of water: You need to provide your body with plenty of fluid to keep your tissues hydrated which will speed up your recovery.
+Drink plenty of water: You need to provide your body with plenty of fluids to keep your tissues hydrated which will speed up your recovery.
 You should consume low-calorie beverages and water while avoiding alcohol and beverages that are high in calories.

 However, breast massage should be avoided for a few weeks after fat grafting to the breast as it can dislodge the newly transferred fat.